-One month later they came out onto a shoreline, most likely on the Gulf of Mexico, but they had no idea where they were.
-Amazingly, the bedraggled group then met some native people who were willing to offer them water and food.
-Theodoros, along with one sailor, left one of the boats and followed them.
+A month later they came out onto a shoreline, most likely on the Gulf of Mexico, but they had no idea where they were.
+Amazingly, the bedraggled group then met native people who were willing to offer them sustenance.
+Theodoros, along with another sailor, abandoned one of the boats and followed them.

 The first Greek in America disappeared mysteriously

-The Native Americans returned with the food and water, but without Theodoros.
-The Spaniards tried to find him, but they were unsuccessful.
+The Native Americans returned with food and water but without Theodoros.
+The Spaniards attempted to locate him were unsuccessful.
 After almost ten years spent adventuring and exploring the vast new lands, they returned to Spain in 1537.

-A number of legends grew up about the cunning Greek.
+A number of legends arose about the cunning Greek.
 The Spaniards considered that his disappearance was simply an act of disobedience.
-Others believed that he befriended the native people so that he would get all the gold for himself.
+Others believed that he befriended the native people so that he would acquire all the gold for himself.

 In 1540, Spanish historian Gonzalo Valdez went to the area where the Greek man had disappeared and undertook a detailed search for him.
-The indigenous people told him that two Christians had been living with them — but at some point they had killed them.
+The indigenous people told him that two Christians had been living with them, but at some point, they had been killed.

-According to historian Cyclone Covey, soldiers exploring the land with Hernando de Soto encountered a group of indigenous people who said they remembered the Greek, and they even produced a dagger that had belonged to him.
+According to historian Cyclone Covey, soldiers exploring the land with Hernando de Soto encountered a group of indigenous people who claimed to remember the Greek, even producing a dagger that had belonged to him.

-In his account, the native people also claimed to have killed Griego.
-Covey has speculated that Theodoros might have gone ashore willingly because he thought that was his best chance to survive.
+In Covey’s account, the native people claimed to have killed Griego.
+Covey has speculated that Theodoros might have gone ashore willingly because he thought that was his best chance of survival.

-If the story the Native Americans said was true, Theodoros Griego was not only the first Greek to set foot in America — he was also the first Greek who had lived with the native people of that continent.
+If the story of the Native Americans is in fact true, Theodoros Griego was not only the first Greek to set foot in America but also the first Greek to have lived with the native people of the New World.

-Today, in Clearwater Beach, Florida there is a bronze statue of the brave Theodoros Griego.
+Today, in Clearwater Beach, Florida stands a bronze statue of the brave Theodoros Griego.
 The words on the plaque below read: “The history of Greeks (Hellenes) in America starts from here.”